ashwillcode/chat-app/README.md

 2. **Sharing Media**:
    - Tap the plus (+) icon beside the input field
    - Choose from:
-     - "Choose From Library" - send existing photos
+     - "Choose From Library" - send photos from your gallery
      - "Take Picture" - capture and send new photos
      - "Share Location" - send your current location
+   - Images are automatically uploaded and stored in Firebase Storage

 3. **Message Interactions**:
    - Long press any message to: